napalm-automation/napalm-logs/docs/serializer/index.rst

 The Serializer subsystem is a pluggable interface used just before a structured napalm-logs document is sent just before being published.

-The default serializer used is :ref:`serializer-msgpack`.
+The default Serializer used is :ref:`serializer-msgpack`.

 From the command line, the Serializer can be selected using the ``--serializer`` (or ``-s``) option, e.g.: